-Why do you need to have Oyster Card when visiting the United Kingdom?
+Why do you need to have an Oyster Card or Contactless card when visiting the United Kingdom?

 Find out all the information you need about Oyster Card here!

-Oyster Card was introduced 11 years ago by Transport for London (TFL) and currently over 80% of Londoners are using this electronic ticket to pay their public transport costs.
+Oyster Card was introduced about 15 years ago by Transport for London (TfL) and currently over 80% of Londoners are using this electronic ticket to pay their public transport costs.
 TFL is offering many benefits to Oyster Card holders.

 Different types of Oyster card:

-A part from pay as you go card, the weekly, Monthly and yearly are the other available options to purchase and of course when you pay for the longer time you will have more discounts.
+Apart from pay as you go card, the weekly, Monthly and yearly are the other available options to purchase and of course when you pay for a long time you will have more discounts.

 Let’s say that you top up your Oyster Card for £10.
-When you start using your the Card, each time you will be a charge for a single journey, However charging will stop after reaches the daily price.
-The daily charges are not the same for the different zones.
-Just check out the below table to see the prices.
+When you start using your Card, each time you will be a charge for a single journey, However charging will stop after reaches the daily price.
+The regular fees are not the same for different zones.

 Why should one use an Oyster Card in London?
 What are the benefits?

-The Card holders can use their card while travelling in London underground network, the London red local bus network, the railway network in Greater London, Docklands Light Railway and Overground Railway.
-Moreover, 33% discount is offered for the Oyster Card holders for many scheduled river services.
-However, Oyster Card holders cannot use Oyster on the Heathrow Express train and the train that communicates the Heathrow Connect train between Heathrow and Hayes.
+The Cardholders can use their card while travelling in London underground network, the London red local bus network, the railway network in Greater London, Docklands Light Railway and Overground Railway.
+Moreover, a 33% discount offered for Oyster Card holders for many scheduled river services.
+However, Oyster Cardholders cannot use Oyster on the Heathrow Express trains and the trains that communicate the Heathrow Connect train between Heathrow and Hayes.

-There are many places in London from where one can buy an Oyster Card.
+There are many places in London where one can buy an Oyster Card.
 Many Oyster Ticket Stops all over London in neighbourhood stores offer this facility.
-However, the most convenient place to buy Oyster Cards for visitors is Underground Station ticket offices by paying cash or via the credit card.
-The process is easy and the transaction only takes 1 minute or less.
-Moreover, it is easy to manage the card via online and the person will be delivered it to the home address.
+However, the most convenient place to buy Oyster Cards for visitors is Underground Station ticket offices or machines by paying cash or Bank/ credit card.
+The process is simple, and the transaction only takes 1 minute or less.
+Moreover, it is easy to manage the card online.
+They post your Oyster card to your address.

 If anyone buys an Oyster Card in London, he may get a standard Card and for those who want to buy it from outside of London or via online can get a Visitor Oyster Card.
 There is nothing significant differences between them.
-Visitor Card holders have to pay a non-refundable activation fee.
+Visitor Cardholders have to pay a non-refundable activation fee.
 On the other hand, those who buy the card in London can receive the deposit amount back when they surrender the card.
-The Card holders can use it in two ways.
+The Cardholders can use it in two ways.
 Firstly, they can use the card “pay as you go” mode.
-The card holders have to top up the cards with some specific amounts and the required amount is deducted automatically from the card.
-Secondly, they can use it for a specific duration (for one week, or one month) and can enjoy unlimited travel within this time.
+The cardholders have to top up the cards with some specific amounts, and the required amount is deducted automatically from the card.
+Secondly, they can use it for a particular duration (for one week, or one month) and can enjoy unlimited travel within this time.